rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

-## User Story 2: Personal Photo Refator
+## User Story 2: Personal Photo Refactor
 ![user story 2](sprint3pics/pic1.png)

 #### 1. What is the issue?
 This user story required making the `PersonalProfilesController` and its view responsible for uploading profile pictures for personal profiles and handling a default picture for users who do not have a personal profile and users who do have a personal profile but did not set a profile picture.

-It also required adding full CRUD capabilities for profile pictures.
+It also required having full CRUD capabilities for profile pictures.

 #### 2. How is the issue resolved?
 The feature to upload profile pictures was previously handled by the `ManageController` and it was accessing the `ProfilePicture` property from the `User` model.
 I deleted the `ProfilePicture` property from the `User` model and added it to the `PersonalProfile` model instead.